scalastic/aws-documentation-scraper/README.md

 ## Usage

-- Starts the app by entering:
+1. Launch the application by running the following command:
 ```
 sbt run
 ```

-- It will generate 3 files into `./data` folder:
+2. It will generate 3 files into `./data` folder:
     * `root-documentation.ser` which is the serialized data from the root documentation page of AWS website (actually <https://docs.aws.amazon.com>),